 This course is part of the MSc Criminal Justice Postgraduate Flexible Framework.

 The Flexible Framework allows you to customise your postgraduate degree.
 The modules and subjects you choose will determine which award title you graduate with.
 To view the other module options open to you, visit the subject pages below.

 The additional Core Subjects you can choose from include:

 Our MSc Criminal Psychology degree course offers you two routes of study, depending on your preferences and career goals:

-In addition to Psychology and Offending Behaviour, and Research Methods and Ethics, you'll study a relevant Specialist Option.
+In addition to Psychology and Offending Behaviour, and your research methods study, you'll study a relevant Specialist Option.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.
 You'll also have a free choice to study any other option.

-In addition to Psychology and Offending Behaviour, and Research Methods and Ethics, you'll study one additional Core Units from the list above, and a relevant Specialist Option.
+In addition to Psychology and Offending Behaviour, and your research methods study, you'll study one additional Core Module from the list above, and a relevant Specialist Option from one of your Core Subjects.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.